Decentralized Identity Verification

 Query All Identities

-identityd query identity list-identity
+identityd query identity list-identities

 Step 7: Front-End Integration